Section 115BAC: New Tax Regime

 In the case of a business income, an individual or HUF cannot claim set-off of the brought forward business loss or unabsorbed depreciation and also cannot carry forward the same to the extent they relate to deductions/exemptions withdrawn in clause (i) of sub-section (2) of section 115BAC.

-For individuals not having any income from Business and Profession, filing of Form 10-IE is not mandatory.
+For individuals not having any income from Business and Profession, filing of Form 10-IEA is not required.

 Tip

-For individuals not having any income from Business and Profession, filing of Form 10-IE is not mandatory.
+For individuals not having any income from Business and Profession, filing of Form 10-IEA is not required.

 FAQs